JackWink/tweakable/README.md

         updated as they change.
 * 6/27: Most dead/redundent code is removed, still room for improvement.
 * 6/27: Tweakable integers are a thing now
+* 6/29: API Change - default values are the values of the field at runtime

 ## Thanks / Attributions